amannn/next-intl/examples/example/README.md

 # example

-An example that showcases a basic installation of next-intl.
+An example that showcases a basic installation of `next-intl`.

 The relevant integration code is: